Islam in China: Hui sects

 There have been many occurrences of violent sectarian fighting between different Hui sects.
 Sectarian fighting between Hui sects led to the Jahriyya rebellion in the 1780s and the 1895 revolt.
 After a hiatus after the People's Republic of China came to power, sectarian in fighting resumed in the 1990s in Ningxia between different sects.
 Several sects refuse to intermarry with each other.
 One Sufi sect circulated an anti-Salafi pamphlet in Arabic.
-Salafi movement, which is increasing in China due to fund from Saudi Arabia, Qatar, Kuwait and the United Arab Emirates, both are major backers of Salafism, had facilitated a number of Chinese Salafi mosques.

 Tibetan Muslims

 In Tibet, the majority of Muslims are Hui people.
 Hatred between Tibetans and Muslims stems from events during the Muslim warlord Ma Bufang's rule in Qinghai such as Ngolok rebellions (1917–49) and the Sino-Tibetan War, but in 1949 the Communists put an end to the violence between Tibetans and Muslims, however, new Tibetan-Muslim violence broke out after China engaged in liberalization.
 Riots broke out between Muslims and Tibetans over incidents such as bones in soups and prices of balloons and Tibetans accused Muslims of being cannibals who cooked humans in their soup and of contaminating food with urine.
 Tibetans attacked Muslim restaurants.
 Fires set by Tibetans which burned the apartments and shops of Muslims resulted in Muslim families being killed and wounded in the 2008 mid-March riots.
 Due to Tibetan violence against Muslims, the traditional Islamic white caps have not been worn by many Muslims.
 Scarfs were removed and replaced with hairnets by Muslim women in order to hide.
 Muslims prayed in secret at home when in August 2008 the Tibetans burned the Mosque.
 The repression of Tibetan separatism by the Chinese government is supported by Hui Muslims.
 In addition, Chinese-speaking Hui have problems with Tibetan Hui (the Tibetan-speaking Kache minority of Muslims).

 The main Mosque in Lhasa was burned down by Tibetans and Chinese Hui Muslims were violently assaulted by Tibetan rioters in the 2008 Tibetan unrest.
 Tibetan exiles and foreign scholars alike ignore this and do not talk about sectarian violence between Tibetan Buddhists and Muslims.
 The majority of Tibetans viewed the wars against Iraq and Afghanistan after 9/11 positively and it had the effect of galvanizing anti-Muslim attitudes among Tibetans and resulted in an anti-Muslim boycott against Muslim owned businesses.
 Tibetan Buddhists propagate a false libel that Muslims cremate their Imams and use the ashes to convert Tibetans to Islam by making Tibetans inhale the ashes, even though the Tibetans seem to be aware that Muslims practice burial and not cremation since they frequently clash against proposed Muslim cemeteries in their area.